resonatehq/docs/docs/sdks/typescript.md

 #### Default Mode

 In the default mode, Resonate utilizes a volatile in-memory promise store.
-This mode provides out-of-the-box features like transparent retries, tracing, and logging without requiring `any` additional infrastructure.
+This mode provides out-of-the-box features like automatic retries, tracing, and logging without requiring any additional infrastructure.

 ```ts
 import { Resonate } from "@resonatehq/sdk";